 - skills related to the position you are applying for

 - Three (3) References.
 Two of which should be employment/volunteer related

 - Your name, address, phone number and/or email address

 - The position and competition # you are applying for

 - One-two paragraphs summarizing your skills, qualifications and reason why you are interested in the position and why you would be a good candidate

 Remember that your resume and cover letter are our first impression of you and can help us get to know you a bit better.
 It gives us a good idea of why you’re applying, why you would be a good fit and how your past experience and skills are relevant to the position.

-We highly recommend researching Tikinagan before you apply and especially prior to your interview.
-Our service model, Mamow Obiki-ahwahsoowin, is integral in everything we do here at Tikinagan and all employees are expected to share in these values and possess the empathy and cultural awareness in the work we do helping children and families.
-Our website, www.tikinagan.org, has all the information you need about Tikinagan’s values, services and Mamow Obiki-ahwahsoowin.
+We strongly encourage you to learn about Tikinagan’s values, services and service model before you apply and especially prior to your interview.
+Our service model, Mamow Obiki-ahwahsoowin, is integral in everything we do here at Tikinagan and all employees are expected to share in these values and possess empathy and the cultural awareness in the work we do helping children and families.